hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 :)

 [21:36:26](#fb1_4MUl1oFaY6p5IDLeE97LKyDbIJW2pIoLrDqlekE) <hiiamboris (NOT THIS ONE)>:
-If we switch to emojis, no more verb/noun issues Ì†ΩÌ∏â
+If we switch to emojis, no more verb/noun issues üòâ

 [21:37:21](#QPBqn821uR-l-SPDQZ2qH2VOEPeH0zkcCo3AohmuEg0) <greggirwin (Gregg Irwin)>:
 I think you mean *more* issues. :^)

 [21:39:31](#iIqp_MeKNHWw5QlZfKZTUJx5LZNaitDD3yCytvz6yL8) <hiiamboris (NOT THIS ONE)>:
-Of other type, yes Ì†ΩÌ∏â
+Of other type, yes üòâ

 ## 1-Mar-2022